-An important feature of all 3rd Generation Scarlett interfaces is Focusrite's AIR function.
-Selectable on all mic input channels, AIR subtly modifies the preamp's frequency response to model the sonic characteristics of our classic transformer-based ISA microphone preamps.
-When recording with good quality microphones, you will notice an enhanced clarity and definition in the important mid to high frequency range, where it is most needed for vocals and many acoustic instruments.
+An important feature of all 3rd Generation Scarlett interfaces is Focusrite's exclusive AIR function.
+Individually selectable on all mic input channels, AIR subtly modifies the preamp's frequency response to model the sonic characteristics of our classic transformer-based ISA microphone preamps.
+When recording with good quality microphones, you will notice an enhanced clarity and definition in the important mid to high frequency range, just where it is most needed for vocals and many acoustic instruments.